 Terms and Conditions Agreement

-These terms, together with the accompanying engagement letter, apply to all work we carry out for you unless we agree otherwise in writing.
+These terms, apply to all work we carry out for you unless we agree otherwise in writing.

 The general terms and conditions of our engagement are attached in Appendix 1.
 You agree with the following additional terms also apply to all engagements, paid and unpaid:-